homan-uppu/writing/2-Essays/Fear equality.md

 A small percentage of employees in a company contribute most of the productivity.
 A small percentage of individuals contribute to the majority of progress - in any field.

-Asymmetry exists everywhere in our modern world and is accelerating rapidly.
-It will penetrate every domain, and I don't believe it's possible to slow down this shift because it's intrinsically tied to human progress.
+Asymmetry exists everywhere in our modern world and is rapidly accelerating.
+It will penetrate every domain.

+It's not possible to slow down this shift because it's intrinsically tied to human progress.
 Every single thing that we create: stories, technology, policies work to make our world more asymmetric.

+Yet, we deeply crave equality, symmetry.
+As the world becomes more asymmetric, this craving for equality blinds us to the paths that enable us get what we want in our lives.

-For many of us, rising asymmetry is making it tougher for us to get what we want out of our lives - whatever that may be.
-But this isn't because it's somehow more difficult to create value in the world.
-In fact it's easier than ever!
-Our difficulties stem from the fact that the habits that enabled us to get what we want in a more symmetrical world no longer help us get what want in an extremely asymmetrical world.
-Our understanding and habits are incredibly outdated.
+The modern paradox is that it's easier than ever to get what you want because we have greater freedom to do and say what we want than ever before, and the technologies at our disposal are more powerful than ever before!
+Our difficulties stem from the fact that the habits that enabled us to get what we want in a more symmetrical (equal) world no longer help us get what want in an extremely asymmetrical world.
+Our understanding and habits are terribly outdated.
+We're mis-aligned with reality.

-A young student that doesn't understand and act according to the growing asymmetry in the world and how that impacts what the world needs in a few years will likely train themselves in ways that won't be relevant.

-A startup founder that doesn't understand  and act according to the growing asymmetry will almost certainly fail to build a meaningful company - increasingly so as asymmetry rises.

 ...